Edmund English: Postwar life

 The ongoing review of official War Records by the War Department in the second half of the nineteenth century led to English's nomination for the Medal of Honor.
 His medal was awarded to him on February 13, 1891.

 On April 13, 1897, Jane and Edmund lost their youngest daughter Agnes.
 On March 5, 1899, Jane passed on.
 Edmund continued on running the grocery store with Francis and Anne.
-On May 31, 1912, Edmund English died, survived by his son and daughter, in Philadelphia, Pennsylvania, and was buried in the Old Cathedral Cemetery there.
+On May 31, 1912, Edmund English died, survived by his son and daughter, in Philadelphia, Pennsylvania, and was buried in the Old Cathedral Cemetery.

 Medal of Honor citation

 Rank and organization: First Sergeant, Company C, 2d New Jersey Infantry.
 Place and date: At Wilderness, Va., May 6, 1864.
 Entered service at: Newark, N.J.
 Born: November 16, 1841, Ireland.
 Date of issue: February 13, 1891.